-Jessica began working at Family Counseling Services in 2019 as a the Office Manager.
-She has become an essential part of the team, helping clients schedule appointments, accept payments, and working on BIG behind the scenes projects.
+Jessica began working at Family Counseling Services in February of 2019.
+Jessica has graduated from Boise State University in 2013 with a degree in Business Administration.
+Jessica’s goal is to make every experience with FCS a stress free and satisfactory experience.
+She has become an essential part of the team, helping clients schedule appointments, accept payments, and works in the administrative department managing operations within the company.
 Jessica provides consistent encouragement to clients, and staff alike.

 Jessica began working at Family Counseling Services in July 2013.
 She has received her BA in Sociology and Anthropology from The College of Idaho.
 She has earned the USPRA Children’s certification, she works with children who have a mental diagnosis, and with children with developmental disabilities.
 Jessica loves to give clients hope that change is possible and to improve the quality of life.
 In her free time, she enjoys coaching soccer, listening to music, and spending time with family and friends.